|

 Franklin Falls in the Winter (Full Review!)

-Franklin Falls is one of the Seattle area’s most popular hikes, especially when the falls are partially frozen over!
+Franklin Falls is one of the Seattle area’s most popular winter hikes!
 When we went in February, it felt like we were transported to a true winter wonderland.
 We played in giant snow drifts, counted hundreds of icicles clustered around the falls, and made lifelong memories.
 It was easily one of the most magical hikes of our lives, and years later, we still remember it as one of our favorite hikes of all time.

 Getting to Franklin Falls is a little trickier in the winter due to road closures and tons of snow on the trail.
 In this post, we will share our step-by-step guide to hiking to Franklin Falls in the winter.
 Be prepared for a 7-8 mile hike using this route.
 Most of the trail is relatively flat, with about 500 feet of elevation gain total.